By Ross Pelton, RPh, PhD, CCN

 Scientific Director, Essential Formulas

 Polyphenols are a large class of plant-based compounds that occur naturally in fruits, vegetables, herbs, spices tea, dark chocolate, and wine.
-Over 8,000 polyphenols have been identified in nature. i Many of these naturally occurring polyphenolic compounds have been shown to provide a wide range of health benefits when ingested by humans.
-However, many polyphenols are large molecules that are poorly absorbed.
+Over 8,000 polyphenols have been identified in nature. i Polyphenols primarily function as defense mechanisms in plants against environmental stressors such as UV radiation, heat, drought, insects and fungal and bacterial pathogens.
+Many of these naturally occurring polyphenols have been shown to provide a wide range of health benefits.
+However, many polyphenols are extremely large molecules that are poorly absorbed.
 Hence, the mechanism of how many dietary polyphenols exert their health benefits has remained a mystery.

-Dramatic advances in gene sequencing technologies and the science of metabolomics are furthering scientists’ understanding of the trillions of bacteria that live in and on the human body, known as the microbiome.
+Dramatic advances in gene sequencing technologies and the science of metabolomics are advancing scientists’ understanding of the trillions of bacteria that live in and on the human body, known as the microbiome.
 Metabolomics is the study of small molecules called metabolites in bodily fluids, tissue, and breath exhalation, which are helping scientists better understand metabolism.
-Researchers are starting to unravel the ‘mystery’ of how polyphenols provide their health benefits to humans.
+Advances in metabolomics are helping scientists unravel the ‘mystery’ of how polyphenols provide their health benefits to humans.
 The answer has to do with the gut microbiome.

-Because many polyphenols are poorly absorbed, they pass through the small intestines and arrive in the colon undigested.
-In many cases, colonic probiotic bacteria transform polyphenols into biologically active metabolites.
-Thus, interactions between dietary probiotic bacteria and polyphenols are an important new area or scientific research. ii
+Because many polyphenols are poorly absorbed, they pass through the stomach and small intestines unchanged.
+However, when they arrive in the colon, they are ‘food’ for your probiotic bacteria.
+Probiotic bacteria in the colon ferment polyphenols and convert them into biologically active compounds called postbiotic metabolites.
+Thus, interactions between probiotic bacteria and polyphenols are an important new area of scientific research. ii

 Studies on polyphenols indicate that in some cases, their health benefits are due to bioactive postbiotic metabolites that are created by probiotic bacteria.
 Recent studies report that many of the polyphenol postbiotic metabolites provide more biological activity and health benefits than the original nutrient consumed. iv